digital-values/RTO/Recon and Initial Access.md

 We then want to upload this file to the team server as well.
 Go to Site Management > Host File and select your document.

+Send the document to the "co-worker" of the compromised host.

+Pray that the "co-worker" opens the document and enables macros.

+http beacon will appear